 Education and Schools in Aberdeen

 Expat parents will be glad to know that the standard of education in Aberdeen is generally high.
-With two universities that date back centuries and are still among the best in Scotland, learning is part of the city’s fabric.
+With two universities that date back centuries and still rank among the best in Scotland, learning is part of the city’s fabric.

 Public schools in Aberdeen

-Unlike in England, state-run schools in Scotland are known as public schools.
 Expats can choose from a variety of primary and secondary schools in the city, many of which have good reputations.

 Pupils generally attend a school based on where they live.
 Those wanting to attend a school outside of their zone or who have not attended an Aberdeen City Authority primary school are required to apply at their chosen school.

 There aren't many options for private schools (known as independent schools) in Aberdeen.
 With fewer than 10 private schools in the city, parents may find it difficult to secure a spot for their child.
 Unlike public schools, private schools charge fees.
 Considering that there are also good public education options available in Aberdeen, this may be an unnecessary expense.

 That said, there are a number of benefits associated with private schools, such as smaller class sizes, superior facilities and diverse extra-curricular programmes.
 If expats decide to go this route, it's best to enquire and apply early.

 There are no international schools in Aberdeen in the traditional sense of the term – that is, schools teaching the curriculum of a foreign country.
 However, the good news for parents is Aberdeen is home to one of only four International Baccalaureate (IB) schools in all of Scotland.
 The IB curriculum is standardised and taught at more than 5,000 schools around the globe, easing the process of transitioning between two schools, even in different countries.

 Special education in Aberdeen